f4farhann/f4farhann/README.md

 # 💫 About Me:
 <img align="right" alt=“Coding” height="100" width="100" src="https://www.gifcen.com/wp-content/uploads/2022/10/charizard-gif.gif">
-👋 Hi, I'm farhan!
+👋 Hi, I'm farhan!<br>

-I'm a passionate software developer with 2 years of experience in building innovative solutions.
-My expertise spans across various platforms and technologies:
+I'm a passionate software developer with 2 years of experience in building innovative solutions.<br>
+My expertise spans across various platforms and technologies:<br>

-📱 Android Native Development: Experienced in Kotlin and Java to create seamless Android applications.🦩 🍏 iOS Native Development: Proficient in Swift and Objective-C for developing intuitive iOS apps.
+📱 Android Native Development: Experienced in Kotlin and Java to create seamless Android applications.🦩<br>
+🍏 iOS Native Development: Proficient in Swift and Objective-C for developing intuitive iOS apps.<br>
-🌍 Cross-Platform Development: Skilled in building cross-platform mobile apps using frameworks like Flutter.
+🌍 Cross-Platform Development: Skilled in building cross-platform mobile apps using frameworks like Flutter.<br>
-💻 Web Development: Versed in HTML, CSS, JavaScript, and modern web frameworks to craft responsive websites.
+💻 Web Development: Versed in HTML, CSS, JavaScript, and modern web frameworks to craft responsive websites.<br>
-I'm always looking to learn new technologies and take on exciting challenges in the software world.
+I'm always looking to learn new technologies and take on exciting challenges in the software world.<br>

 Feel free to explore my projects or reach out for 🤝 collaboration!